Camí de Cavalls – Everything You Should Know

 Detailed Maps of the stretches (CIME)

-A few years ago, the Consell Insular de Menorca (CIME) published maps with 26 sections of the Camí de Cavalls in great detail.
-Below you will find these maps of the sections, which are no updated since the release of the Official Guide of the Camí de Cavalls at the end of 2009.
+The Consell Insular de Menorca (CIME) published some maps with 26 sections of the Camí de Cavalls with a high level of detail. these maps are not considered updated.
 Despite it is not updated,they help me quite a lot when planning excursions, as it is very detailed..

 Camí de Cavalls Frequently Asked Questions